AsherFarag/Tridium/README.md

 # Tridium
-A game engine featuring 3D rendering with OpenGL
+A game engine featuring 3D rendering with OpenGL.
+Created using @TheCherno's Youtube series on Game Engine's.